LAST UPDATED: 11/21/24

 The following are a few more topic-specific takeaways we heard from past applicants.

-• Severe disaster impact: As part of the priority criteria, applicants are asked to explain how a severe disaster in the past 10 years has impacted their wildfire risk.
-Simply listing declared disaster(s) identified via the CWDG tool is not enough!
-Applicants must also include a narrative description that demonstrates how the disaster has impacted the community’s wildfire risk.
+• Severe disaster impact: Applications are given priority points if located in a community impacted by severe disaster that impacted wildfire risk or hazard within the past 10 years.
+Be prepared to list the declared disaster(s) identified via the CWDG tool and, in the second part of the question, provide a narrative description that demonstrates how the disaster has impacted your community’s wildfire risk.

 • Sustainability: Applicants are asked to explain how the project and the project’s benefits will be carried forward beyond the life of the grant.
-Provide concrete ideas for how partners will continue to sustain the intent and goals of the project, whether that be through a CWPP action committee or stated commitments by various collaborators to continue to move projects forward.
+Provide concrete ideas for how partners will continue to sustain the intent and goals of the project, whether that be through a CWPP action committee or stated commitments by various collaborators to continue to move projects forward..

 While these are helpful tips from our work with communities on CWDG application review and CWPP development, the best source of information for CWDG and any other federal program is the NOFO and official sources of guidance, available on grants.gov.